Intriguing, Odd, Yellow

 You would be forgiven for expecting the aroma to be pure sickly sweet fizzy pop given the colour.
 But juniper is right up there, soft and subtle, accompanied by a sweet grassy fragrance.

-The juniper comes through at the front crisp and clean.
+To taste the juniper comes through at the front crisp and clean.
 For a not too shabby 43.1% ABV it punches below its weight.
 The mouthfeel is light but with a sweet-tart edge.
 The sweet grassy nose follows through on the palate, herbal with a slight spiciness.

 The unusual botanicals make it hard to describe this gin.
 The flavours are different and other than juniper difficult to pick out.
 Citrus is very much in the background, if at all, with juniper there again at the finish which is medium and leaves you wanting more of this singular gin.